S 277th Bridge No. 3126 Replacement Project

 S 277th Street at this location has a traffic volume of about 23,000 vehicles per day, of which 2,600 vehicles are trucks carrying an estimated 4 to 10 million tons of freight per year.
 This road is a designated county snow/ice route, lifeline route, and Green River Valley flood evacuation route.

-Construction will begin in spring 2021 and is expected to last approximately three months.
+Construction will begin in summer 2021 and is expected to last approximately three months.
 Due to high average daily traffic on S 277th, and unfavorable detour routes, the existing bridge will remain open with travel lane reductions through the construction zone.

 The estimated total project budget is $2.9 million.
 This project is funded through the King County Capital Improvement Program.